VisionEval/VisionEval/sources/tools/Query-Example.md

 ### Query Example

-The file `Sample_Measures_Script.R` will process a list of measure specifications across the Years in a Scenario Datastore and generate a .csv file that contains the measures.
+The file `Sample_Query_Script.R` will process a list of measure specifications across the Years in a Scenario Datastore and generate a .csv file that contains the measures.

-Default/Example measures in Test-Spec.R will work with output from the sample VE_RSPM.
+Default/Example measures in Sample-VERSPM-Spec.R will work with output from the sample VE_RSPM.
 Adjust the Test-Spec.R file for your own MArea and Azone geography and it should work with your local version of VE_RSPM.

-To run this query, start Rstudio, make sure there's a `PM-Spec.R` file in the same location as the script (or in the same directory next to this script) and that it points to the scenarios you would like to summarize.
+To run this query, start Rstudio, make sure you're in the directory with the Sample-VERSPM-Spec.R file and that the Sample_Query_Script.R has been adjusted to point at the scenarios you would like to summarize.
 Then just do this (from your VisionEval runtime directory):

-source("tools/Query-Example/Sample-Measures-Script.R")
+source("tools/Sample-Measures-Script.R")

-CONFIGURE THE FOLLOWING PARAMETERS FOR THE SCRIPT RUN:
+CONFIGURE THE FOLLOWING PARAMETERS FOR THE SCRIPT RUN by editing Sample-Measures-Script.R:

 **SpecFile** - (optional) file name containing measure specifications; examples/default: PM-Spec.R in the same folder as the script